ldpercy/year-clock/task/add interactivity.md

 * If the argument is 'displayDate' it's the fattened out date object currently sitting in config.date

 For now I'll pass the full displayDate object into drawClock, and divvy it out as needed.

+Okay done, have cleaned up all the config.date references in the themes.

+### Date array globals

+I'd like to get all of the `config.` references out of the themes entirely now as well.
+There are a dozen or so remaining references to the date array globals left in the themes.
+These will need to go as well.

+It occurs to me around about here that a few things should be shuffled around to make more sense.

+* Those period arrays should be part of the displayDate object, because they are attendant to it
+* `config.date = ` should probably be just  `let displayDate = ` and pushed into a constructor in the date script
+* This would work towards being able to draw multiple clocks (with different settings) in the same document
+* It might also be helpful to turn `displayDate` into a js class to group all of its functionality together